jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_ds_autoupdate.md

 For federated Spotlight Diagnostic Server (Federate Diagnostic Servers) you will be prompted to select the Spotlight Diagnostic Server to configure.
 Each Spotlight Diagnostic Server is independently configured to auto update.

-## Select - Enable auto-update facility - as appropriate.
+## Enable auto-update facility as appropriate.

-### Enable auto-update facility (Selected)

-The Spotlight Diagnostic Server will receive minor updates automatically.
+Select **Enable auto-update facility** and the Spotlight Diagnostic Server will receive minor updates automatically.

-### Enable auto-update facility (Not Selected)

-Any update to the Spotlight Diagnostic Server will require a new version and installation of Spotlight on SQL Server.
+If **Enable auto-update facility** is Not Selected then an update to the Spotlight Diagnostic Server will require installation of a new version of Spotlight Enterprise.

 {% include links.html %}